Current Exhibition

 Educators: school tours at STMA are always free!
 Please contact us to schedule your class trip to see Touch Grass.

-A Day at STMA is a field trip program that serves K-12 students in public schools, private schools, homeschools, and extracurricular clubs across Georgia.
-These programs are provided at little to no cost to the schools or students.
+School tours at STMA serve preK-12 students from public schools, private schools, homeschools, and extracurricular clubs across Georgia at no cost to the schools or students.

-Email Arts Outreach Coordinator Mandy Adams at mandy@steffenthomas.org or call 706-342-7557 for more information and to schedule your tour.
+Email info@steffenthomas.org or call 706-342-7557 for more information and to schedule your tour.

 College Connections